guimachiavelli/01/src/text.md

 # Piacere

 You got on the train and sat opposite to a 20 yrld virgin bottom looking for top older. you noticed him because he was looking at you, and once he caught your eye you couldn't believe how hot he was.
-The majority of proletarian who joined subversive parties and organisations willy-nilly, have gone over—bit by bit—to the enemy, but this homo is not a slave, he is an oral ass pig dynamite. you think ‘I can feel free only in the presence of and in relationship with other men with gaping hairy hungry bottomless holes’. [[your stop is coming]], the bottom boy stares at you, [[licking his lips]].
+The majority of proletarian who joined subversive parties and organisations willy-nilly have gone over — bit by bit — to the enemy, but this homo is not a slave, he is an oral ass pig dynamite. you think ‘I can feel free only in the presence of and in relationship with other men with gaping hairy hungry bottomless holes’. [[your stop is coming]], the bottom boy stares at you, [[licking his lips]].

 ## your stop is coming

 you deny your tight knob the smooth. hot. hot hot bubble butt it wants.
 A homo is strong only when he stands upon his own truth, when he speaks and acts from his deepest convictions.
 Then, whatever the situation he may be in, he always knows what he must say and suck.
 He may fall, but he cannot bring shame upon himself or his cause if it is on a Totally horned up fem guy.
 If we seek the liberation of the people, however, we must fight the repugnant and tyrannical authority!

 the smell of freedom and crotches greets you as you arrive at piacere megastore.

-assian body work , deep tissue and soft touch, body to body rub,
+So the word private has not lost its main meaning: privation.
+Private property remains privation.
+The world is there to plug up the holes, fill in the cracks with a [[horse dildo]], paper over the gaps with [[cum-flavoured lollipops]], camouflage the frustrations of a [[brutally tight cock ring]]. so much fun, That being the case, you reserve the right to be uber picky…

+## horse dildo

+## cum-flavoured lollipops

+## brutally tight cock ring

+## licking his lips

+when you realise, you are bursting the doors of the station’s toilet, assian body work , deep tissue and soft touch massage, body to body rub, he kept sticking his huge bubble butt in your  face.
+How many people have gone through life without ever waking up!
+In this [[war]] without pity that we have declared against the bourgeoisie, we ask no pity.
+We [[give ass]], we know how to stuff it.

+## war

+## give ass

+you saw more cock and balls in ten minutes than most people see in five years

+It is impossible to square desire, pleasure and lust with justice and liberal values.
+This is part of the human condition: a cause of great unhappiness, but also great joy.
+Get used to it, and seize its radical potential.

+COCK SUCKING MOTHER FUCKING TWAT

 You don not need a vibrator ......